elf4j/elf4j-provider/README.md

 The ideal situation of asynchronous logging is for the main application to "fire and forget" the log events, and continue its main business flow without further blocking, in which case the log processing throughput has little impact on the main application.
-That only happens, however, when there are spare threads available from the async thread pool.
+That only happens, however, when there are spare threads (and/or task queue capacity) available from the async thread pool.
 When no spare thread is available, the log process becomes pseudo-synchronous, in which case not only will the main application be back-pressured while awaiting processing time, but also the extra cost of facilitating asynchronous communications will now add to that of the main workflow.
 By contrast, a true synchronous logging without buffering will delay the main workflow in each transaction, albeit having no additional cost for asynchrony.

-For asynchronous logging to work well, the log processing throughput should, over time, exceed the log event generation rate; the work queue hosting the log events should serve as temporary buffer when the log eventing rate is momentarily higher than the log processing throughput.
+For asynchronous logging to work well, the log processing throughput should, over time, exceed the log event generation rate; the work queue hosting the log events should serve only as a temporary buffer when the log eventing rate is momentarily higher than the log processing throughput.

 Leveraging
 the [conseq4j](https://github.com/q3769/conseq4j#style-2-submit-each-task-directly-for-execution-together-with-its-sequence-key)